-Fuel: Gasoline fuels only with a maximum of 750 specific gravity, no E85, no alcohol, no pressurized fuels, no nitrous oxide, no oxygen accelerate, no nitrogen methanol, and no propylene oxide.
+Fuel: Gasoline fuels only with a maximum of 750 specific gravity, no alcohol, no pressurized fuels, no nitrous oxide, no oxygen accelerate, no nitrogen methanol, and no propylene oxide.
 Racecar gasoline may be used.

 Crank harmonic dampener hub must be SFI 18.1 rated or a steel shield must be constructed tightly around a nonrated pulley or hub to contain it in all directions of exit.